strikeout/meteor-open-exchange-rates/README.markdown

-A wrapper for the excellent open-exchange-rates and money.js npm libraries
+Open-exchange-rates and money.js for Meteor
 ----
 This package lets you convert any currency into any other currency with the most recent exchange rates fetched from https://openexchangerates.org